This web page is dedicated to the accomplishments of Tom Phillips and his dealings with the Mormon Church.

 In late 2012, Tom took over as the managing editor of MormonThink and continued until March 2014.
 The last two managing editors resigned from the church after the LDS leadership called them to church courts for writing about church history and doctrine, as well as being involved with the MormonThink website.

 Tom's extensive leadership experience within the LDS Church is impressive, making him very qualified to speak to the issues.

 Tom writes: "I hope to be able to continue the good work that MormonThink has done thus far in spreading forth knowledge about Mormonism's unique history that few members know about.
 I want every faithful member, as well as critic, to know that their viewpoints are always welcome at MormonThink, even if they are not in harmony with what is generally taught in the LDS chapels.
 I hope others can benefit from my story and experiences within the LDS environment".

-My Second Anointing Experience - in written form - html format found below or a nicely formatted pdf version.
+My Second Anointing Experience in written form - html format found below or a nicely formatted pdf version.